 Cities Nearest to Southern Germany’s Most Beautiful Places

-Whenever I am traveling or planning my trips, the second thing I look for after the main destination is accessibility, usually offered in the larger cities.
+Whenever I am traveling or planning my trips, the second thing I look for after the main destination is accessibility, usually offered in larger cities.
 Because from these cities, I can get tours, direct public transportation, guides, and so much more to the tourist attractions that I want to visit.
 For these 10 most beautiful places in Southern Germany, I found three cities closest to all of them:

-To help you decide which city is to visit first or make as a home base in southern Germany, I made tables that tell the cities’ distance to the beautiful destinations.
+To help you decide which city to visit first or make a home base in southern Germany, I made tables that tell the cities’ distance to the beautiful destinations.
 This should help you plan, especially when you want to visit several destinations on your vacation in southern Germany.

 You will learn how long it would take to reach a town/castle if you drive or use public transportation on the tables.
 The difficulty of using public transit is indicated by telling you how many bus or train rides you will have to reach the destination.

 All the data you will see here are based on Rome2Rio.com – one of the best travel planners on the internet.
 However, please note that measurements such as how long it is to travel by car from point A to point B could be affected by traffic, weather, and other interruptions.
 (This should apply to public transportation as well).
-You should give time allowances or small adjustments for your actual trips.
+You should give time allowances or minor adjustments for your actual trips.

-IMPORTANT: Please remember that the “travel time using public transit” indicated on the tables is the shortest possible, and it includes the time you’ll wait during transfers.
+IMPORTANT: Please remember that the “travel time using public transit” indicated on the tables is the shortest possible, including the time you’ll wait during transfers.
 Most importantly, they are here only to give you an idea of how long it could take to reach a destination using public transit.
 It MIGHT be different during the various times of day as buses and trains don’t always have matching schedules and departure times.
 When you’re already making an itinerary, I recommend that you see the timetables from banh.com.

 Travel Distance from Munich to Southern Germany’s Most Beautiful Destinations

-Here in this table, you will see the distance from Munich to the 10 most beautiful destinations in southern Germany.
+In this table, you will see the distance from Munich to the 10 most beautiful destinations in southern Germany.

-|From Munich to||Travel time|
+|From Munich to||Travel time

 |Bamberg||2 hrs||1 hr 49 mins||1 train ride|